lawrencecox1234/GridGame/README.md

 ### Help

 * When loading program on emulator if you get "waiting for all devices to come online" message showing for a very long time:
-    * On device manager, wipe data for device you want to use
+    * On device manager, wipe data for the device you want to use
 	* Then restart your computer and android studio

 * You can use logcat to help debug errors if needed